Mobile-First Indexing or a Whole New Google? How Shopping Might Factor Into the Larger Picture – Article 3 of 4February 16, 2018

-|INFO: Historically, Google Shopping used image recognition to populate ‘Related Items’ and have been for awhile.
+|INFO: Historically, Google Shopping used image recognition to populate ‘Related Items’ and have been for a while.
 I wrote about this phenomenon over two years ago (Nov 2015).: When searchers click on an image of a garment on a mannequin, all of the ‘Related Images’ are on mannequins.
 Searchers who click on an image of an item on a human model are only presented ‘Related Images’ on human models.
 This is still true.
 (So having product images that look a lot like higher-end competitor product images is still a great way to show up in the Related Items results of Google Shopping.)|

 Google began adding entity-style filters to the top of Google Images about 18 months ago, and these may have been the beginning of Google’s entity understanding for images.
 Before that, Google Shopping and Google Images have both been using their image matching algorithms to recommend similar items, described in the info box to the right, but this new image indexing seems much more driven by Schema and entity understanding, as discussed in Article 1, rather than image recognition.
 Image recognition and matching is still very important to Google, but it has to fit into their new entity understanding of the web.
-Google is even asking users to help with AI image recognition and categorization training tasks, using a crowdsourcing app which asks users questions about images to help them categorize images more accurately and make their entity understanding of images better.
+Google is even asking users to help with AI image recognition and categorization training tasks, using a crowdsourcing app that asks users questions about images to help them categorize images more accurately and make their entity understanding of images better.

 The other indication that Google Images is already using the Mobile-First Index is the Dynamic ‘Share’ Links that are now included with all the images.
 Remember, Google uses these links when they ingest an entire database of information without requiring that URLs are available to associate with each concept, idea or entity.
 The share links are visible with the new save button and vertical triple-dot ‘more’ button with each image, but these may become more prominent over time.
 Currently, most of the images in Google’s Image search results do appear to have URLs, but this may not always be the case; especially if Google begins ingesting entire product catalogs directly from a database that is marked up with JSON-LD, instead of crawling e-commerce websites.